What is at stake in the Colombian peace process?

 The Colombian government and the country's largest left-wing rebel group, the Revolutionary Armed Forces of Colombia (Farc), are trying to end more than five decades of armed conflict.

-The two sides started holding formal peace talks in November 2012 in the Cuban capital, Havana.
+The two sides began formal peace talks in November 2012 in the Cuban capital, Havana.

 What is at stake?

-According to a report by Colombia's National Centre for Historical Memory (in Spanish), more than 220,000 people have been killed in the armed conflict.
+According to a report by Colombia's National Centre for Historical Memory (in Spanish), more than 220,000 people have been killed in the armed conflict - 80% of them civilians.

 More than seven million people have registered with the government's Victim's Unit.
 The vast majority have been internally displaced by the violence, but many have also been kidnapped, threatened, injured by landmines or forcibly disappeared.